zwpseudo/baby-registry/README.md

 # Baby Registry Clone

-This is a clone of Barbara Elizabeth Watford's baby registry website.
+This is Barbara Elizabeth Watford's baby registry website.
 The design includes:

 - Custom fonts (Dancing Script, Mrs Eaves)
 - Responsive design that works on all device sizes